-“The Ceredigion Youth Justice Service made up of trained professionals from the Local Authority, Police, Probation Trust, Social Services, (Statutory partners) and other partners including Health (Including CAMHS), Education, Drugs and Alcohol misuse and Career Wales.
+The Ceredigion Youth Justice Service is made up of trained professionals from the Local Authority, Police, Probation Service, Social Services, (Statutory partners) and other partners including Health (Including CAMHS), Education, Drugs and Alcohol misuse and Career Wales.

 There is a Youth Offending Service (YOS or YOT) serving every local authority in England and Wales for young people aged 10 to 17 (and preventive provision to 8 years).

 In addition, the YJS will seek to assist those harmed by the actions of young people who offend in efforts to repair the harm caused.
-This process is also known as Restorative Justice and may involve an activity or direct action from the young person to the person that harm has been caused .
-On occasion it is possible and desirable that the young person who has offended meets the individual harmed and makes a personal and direct apology for the harm caused”.
+This process is also known as Restorative Justice and may involve an activity or direct action from the young person to the person where harm has been caused .
+On occasion it is possible and desirable that the young person who has offended meets the individual harmed and makes a personal and direct apology for the harm caused.